iSOLveIT/mkdocs-gen/docs/controller/arduino-mates-controller.md

 ### getError()

 This function can be used to investigate errors that occurred while controlling the display module.
-Detailed information of the possible errors is discussed in [here](keywords/errors.md).
+Description of the possible errors is discussed in [here](keywords/errors.md).

 ```cpp title="Example"
 // Checks the last error that occurred